-An Ukrainian musicologist Volodymyr Goshovskiy tried to refute Zoltan Kodaly' conclusion.
+An Ukrainian musicologist Volodymyr Goshovskiy tried to refute Zoltan Kodaly's conclusion.
 He studied a lot of folk music and on the basis of his research wrote a solid monograph "At the root of Slavic folk music".
-About kolomiyka he wrote the following:
+About the kolomiyka he wrote the following:

-Kolomiykas are the result of specific "kolomiyic" musical-poetic thinking of people, they are present where a carrier of this thinking lives and thogether with him him migrate.
+Kolomiykas are the result of specific "kolomiyic" musical-poetic thinking of people, they are present where a carrier of this thinking lives and together with him he migrates.
 Kolomiyka as a certain style cannot be borrowed (GOSHOVSKIY V. 1971: 163).

-What kolomiyka did not become general Ukrainian heritage, ie it was not borrowed by the bulk of Ukrainians, and is characteristic only for residents of the Carpathian region may indeed correspond to a different specific spiritual community of Carpathian Ukrainians (Huzuls, Boykos, and Lemkos).
+What the kolomiyka did not become general Ukrainian heritage, ie it was not borrowed by the bulk of Ukrainians, and is characteristic only for residents of the Carpathian region may indeed correspond to a different specific spiritual community of Carpathian Ukrainians (Huzuls, Boykos, and Lemkos).
 Recall that B. Bartok spoke of some spiritual kinship residents of Carpathian, Slovaks, and Hungarian villages.
-However Goshovskiy obviously denied such community and found his own explanation of similarities between kolomiyka and Hungarian "swineherd songs" His conclusions was briefly formulated by another Ukrainian musicologist
+However, Goshovskiy obviously denied such community and found his own explanation of similarities between the kolomiyka and Hungarian "swineherd songs" His conclusions were briefly formulated by another Ukrainian musicologist

-he (Goshovskiy – V.S.) specified Bartok's thought about influence of Carpathian kolomiyka on New-Hungarian song and found out that the reason for this effect were not the individual songs of swineherds, which carriers were mostly of Transcarpathian origin, but the mass migration of peasants from the Carpathians to Hungary after the defeat of the uprising under leadership of Rákóczi.
+he (Goshovskiy – V.S.) specified Bartok's thought about the influence of Carpathian the kolomiyka on New-Hungarian song and found out that the reason for this effect was not the individual songs of swineherds, which carriers were mostly of Transcarpathian origin, but the mass migration of peasants from the Carpathians to Hungary after the defeat of the uprising under the leadership of Rákóczi.
 (MADIAR-NOVAK VIRA 2006: 123).